nabil2i/nabil2i/README.md

 ### Hi there 👋.
 My name is Nabil.
+I am a Telecoms & Software Engineer with a deep interest in Machine Learning and Artificial Intelligence.

+## Skills and Expertise
+Programming Languages: Python, C

 <!--
 **nabil2i/nabil2i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.